-Putting the customer first and optimizing the outcome of such a process needs a wider view and should not be simply structured around siloes of customer success, sales and marketing.
+Putting the customer first and optimizing the outcome of such a process needs a wider view and should not be structured around siloes of customer success, sales and marketing.

-Why is optimization important – and critical to long term success?
+Why is optimization critical to long-term success?

 The marginal gains of optimization add up

 However, there is good news even among the challenges that B2B marketers are facing.
 Continually adding small gains adds up over time to an improved experience throughout the buyer journey — whether at the qualification stage, during an interaction with the sales team, or even as they consider renewing or upgrading.